One of the mysteries of the English language finally explained.

-High-quality cooking following the style of traditional French cuisine.‘chefs well versed in haute cuisine’
+1The preparation and cooking of high-quality food following the style of traditional French cuisine.

 - ‘From high fashion to high tech, from Asian Pacific American hip hop to haute cuisine, we're weaving the threads of our culture into the fabric of everyday American life.’